Tickets for Calouste Gulbenkian Museum: Skip The Line

 Cancellations are not possible for this ticket.

-- Metro: Blue and red lines to São Sebastião + 5 minutes walking or blue line to Praça de Espanha + 5 minutes walking
+- Metro: Blue or red line to São Sebastião + 5 minutes walking or blue line to Praça de Espanha + 5-minute walk

 Philanthropist Calouste Gulbenkian amassed a private collection that's considered to be one of the world's finest.
 In his will, he ensured that it'd stay together and could be enjoyed for generations to come.
 Class.